 Hashing is of great use and serves a variety of purposes.
 Let’s talk about some of its applications below:

-Cryptographic hashcodes and hashing algorithms are useful in message digesting, i.e., they produce an output from which reaching the input is next to impossible.
+Cryptographic hash codes and hashing algorithms are used in message digesting, i.e., they produce an output from which reaching the input is next to impossible.

 2) Password Verification: